 Them! starts off as a police mystery, with two cops finding a little girl wandering down a New Mexico road.
 She is in such shock that she can’t even speak.
-Slowly we see the police trying to get to the bottom of this, as they find a trailer and a general store that is torn to pieces while they keep hearing an odd sound.
+Slowly, we see the police trying to get to the bottom of this, as they find a trailer and a general store that is torn to pieces while they keep hearing an odd sound.

-One of New Mexico’s finest goes out to see what that sound is and dies while emptying his service revolver.
+One of New Mexico’s finest goes out to see what that sound is, and dies while emptying his service revolver.
 Shortly afterward a “Top.
-Man.” from the FBI shows up to get to the bottom of all this and a foot impression is found in the sand.
+Man.” from the FBI shows up to investigate all this and a foot impression is found in the sand.
 The government, in its wisdom, sends a bug expert to the scene.
 It’s not long before he confirms that we got us a case of giant irradiated ants, boys.

 Before long the G-man and the State trooper find the ant’s nest and descend underground with Thompson machine guns and a flamethrower to make those giant ants into good giant ants.
-Turns out there are a bit too late, as a couple of Queens have hatched and flown the coup!
+Turns out they are a bit too late, as a couple of Queens have hatched and flown the coup!
 Yaaas queen slay!

 We are treated to an action-packed finale among the sewers of LA featuring the army, the Feds, some cops, and giant atomic ants.